DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe chrome my-tests --compiler-options typescript.options.lib=ES5,WebWorker;typescript.typesRoot='this value contains spaces'
 ```

-The `--ts-config-path` option is now deprecated.
 Specify the `typescript.configPath` compiler option to load an external TypeScript configuration file:

 ```sh
 testcafe chrome my-tests --compiler-options typescript.configPath = 'config file path'
 ```

-Be careful when setting the value of the typescript.customCompilerModulePath compiler option.
+Be careful when setting the value of the `typescript.customCompilerModulePath` compiler option.
 TestCafe resolves relative paths against its own installation folder.

-Here’s how to enable the typescript 4 compiler included with your project instead of the typescript 3 compiler that ships with TestCafe.
+Here’s how to enable the `typescript@4` compiler from your project’s dependencies instead of the `typescript@3` compiler that ships with TestCafe.

 If your folder structure looks like this:
 ```js